degraafm76/mdg-ledclock/README.md

 The front ring must be printed in muliple colors.
 The first 3 layers white and the rest of the layers black.
 If you don't know how to print multicolor objects with your printer I suggest you take a look at: https://www.youtube.com/watch?v=1nBnVtOEAiY

+The models of this clock are licenced Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0)

+Please note the models can be used freely for personal use but may not be selled commercialy

 # Setup the clock
 See https://github.com/degraafm76/mdg-ledclock/blob/main/DOC/MDG%20-%20Ledclock%20(model%201).pdf